What to Expect

 How do I get there?
 Where do I park?

-What happens during church?
+What happens during Sunday worship?

 So that there might be no barriers to communion we serve unfermented grape juice and offer gluten-free bread.